Tips to Manage your Business Cash Flow

 3. Cutting unnecessary costs and spend

-When it comes to preserving cash flow, think lean and mean.
+When it comes to improving cash flow management, think lean and mean.
 Scrutinise every item you buy.
 Know exactly where your cash is going and always get the best value for your money.
-Only make purchases that are essential to grow or maintain your business.
+To improve cash flow only make purchases that are essential to grow or maintain your business.

 Some costs will be tax-deductible for you as a self-employed person.
 The UK government website has a detailed explanation of qualifying purchases and how to document them.
 There are a different set of rules for limited companies, so be sure to do your due diligence.